awindsor7912/equipment-management-portal/architecture/system-architecture.md

 ## Data Integration Layer

 Dataflows are used to ingest equipment data into Dataverse in a controlled and repeatable process.
+SQL systems act as a read-only mirror, while Dataverse stores the operational overlay fields.

 This ensures:
 - consistent data refresh cycles